Antidale/cook-code-clean/content/blog/rice-cooker-quinoa.md

 * 1 tsp soy sauce
 * 1/4 tsp [Balti Seasoning](https://www.penzeys.com/online-catalog/balti-seasoning/c-24/p-126/pd-s)

 Put all this in the rice cooker, set to Quick (for me and my NS-ZCC10 model of Zojirushi's Fuzzy Logic cooker, follow your own model's instructions), and let the cooker do it's thing.
-While that's going, it's time to sauté.

-I was cooking this in a seasone up some veggies to go with the quinoa.
+While that's going, it's time to sauté some veggies to go with the quinoa.

 #### Onion/Veggies
 * 1 Tbsp Olive oil